endgameviable/endgameviable-nextjs/README.md

 This is the Next.js application that I'm experimenting with as an engine for my Endgame Viable blog site.

-It's a hybrid static/dynamic blog platform, but unlike most static generators, this aims to keep the content completely separate from the source repo.
+It's a hybrid static/dynamic blog platform, but the goal is to keep the content completely separate from the blog repo.

-Content is read from an s3 bucket of json data, which can be generated however you like, but I use [a Hugo project](https://github.com/endgameviable/endgameviable-json) that generates json from Markdown posts with front matter.
+The project, however, expects to find content at build time in a local content directory.
+The content directory is populated as part of a backend build process using [a Hugo template](https://github.com/endgameviable/endgameviable-json-theme) that renders Markdown content into JSON data files instead of HTML.

-I also want to support content from other sources like YAML files, but that's a process the json generator handles.
+I also want to support content from other sources like YAML files, but that's a process that's handled elsewhere.
+This project renders whatever JSON data it finds in the local content directory.

-Site generation from Markdown can be done with a static site generator (like Hugo), but this project also aims to add server-side functionality that's difficult or impossible to do with exclusively static sites.
+You might be wondering why a Next.js project when site generation from Markdown files can be easily done with a static site generator (like Hugo).
+1) It's a fun experiment.
+2) This project also aims to add server-side functionality that's difficult or impossible to do with exclusively static sites.
 Mainly:

 - Search.
 The main thing, really.
 - ActivityPub integration.\*